 Besides the fact that rescuing and redistributing excessive food in the American food distribution chain helps minimize waste, our Food Bank team revamped our internal recycling efforts in 2014.
 This year, we made even more inroads into assisting with sustainability efforts by partnering with We Compost It, a curbside composting company.

 Due to the great support of the farm community and major community food drives, incoming food donations are cyclical throughout the year.
 While this leaves us with great product much of the time, we always have items that we are running low on (for example: fresh vegetables during winter).
 We post a most needed item list online every month.
 You can keep up with our needs here on our website, via our facebook page.
 If you have specific questions about our food needs, reach out to our Food Bank Manager, Andrew, at firstname.lastname@example.org or 207-725-2716 x309.

-In 2015, the Food Bank processed more than 3,400 donations of food, totaling over 700,000 pounds.
-If not for these donations and the more than 100 hours that volunteers work in the food bank weekly, we would not have enough food to feed our neighbors in need, and we would not be able to stay open.
+In 2018, the Food Bank processed more than 3,450 donations of food, totaling over 1,100,000 pounds.
+If not for these donations and the more than 200 hours that volunteers work in the food bank every week, we would not have enough food to feed our neighbors in need, and we would not be able to sort the donations as efficiently.